ten3roberts/magpie/README.md

 * MP_CHECK_FULL to define MP_REPLACE_STD, MP_CHECK_OVERFLOW, MP_FILL_ON_FREE

+## Output
+By default magpie will print a message to the console using puts

+To change the function, use mp_set_msgcallback, pass NULL to disable message callbacks

 ## Leak checking
 Run mp_terminate at the end of the program, leak checking is enabled by default if not MP_DISABLE is defined

+Returns the number of leaked blocks

 This will print out the information about the remaining blocks such as